January 22, 2020

 Tickets are $10 for adults and $8 for non-SU students and senior citizens.
 For tickets and information, call the box office Monday through Friday from noon to 5 p.m. at 570-372-ARTS (2787).

-Closing out the month is the Second Stage production, They Led the Way, at 7:30 p.m.
+Closing out the month is the Second Stage production, A Pageant of Agitating Women, at 7:30 p.m.
 Thursday, Feb.
 27, through Saturday, Feb.
 29, and at 2:30 p.m.
-Sunday, March 1, in Weber Chapel Auditorium.
-Admission is free.
+Sunday, March 1, in Degenstein Center Theater.
+Admission is free but tickets are required.

 They Led the Way consists of an evening of one-act plays reflecting on the 100th anniversary of women voting in the U.S.